Grants for Good

 FAQs

-Projects that apply for small charity funding thorugh Grants for Good are always unique projects with their own set of circumstances – so we know you will probably have some questions!
+Projects that apply for small charity funding through Grants for Good are always unique projects with their own set of circumstances – so we know you will probably have some questions!
 We’ve tried to answer the questions we get most often below, but if you still don’t have your answer, please email us on info@matthewgoodfoundation.org

 Is my project likely to be funded?